 There are a few components and relationships that are important to understand in order to take full advantage of the publishing workflow.
 These are:

 A library is a set of instructions for how extensions, data elements, and rules will interact with one another and with your website.
 Libraries are compiled into builds.
 A library can contain as many changes as you are comfortable making or testing at once.

 A build is the actual set of files containing the code that is delivered to each user's browser when that user views your site.

 An environment is a set of deployment instructions that tells Launch what format you'd like your build in and where you'd like that build delivered.

-The embed code is the set of script tags that you place within the HTML on your site.
-These tags tell each browser where to retrieve the build.
-The embed code is attached to an environment and can change when you make changes to your environment configuration.
+The client-side code is the set of script code that you place on your site or in your application.
+This code tells each client device where to retrieve the build.
+The code is attached to an environment and can change when you make changes to your environment configuration.

 The publishing process consists of:

 Testing the functionality of those libraries where you need to test them.

 For example, if you create a new checkout event, create a revenue data element related to that event, and make a change to the Adobe Analytics extension configuration to support the new event and data element, you can save them all at once to a checkout library, then test, approve, and publish them as a group.